 How Do I Use Essential Oils Internally?

 As always, use your best judgement.
 When you’re ingesting essential oils, think medicinally.
 Read the label, and follow instructions.
-I love ingesting oils and using them in my day to day routine (I always add a few drops of Lemon Vitality to my Singing Canary, for example.)
+I love ingesting oils and using them in my day to day routine (I always add a few drops of Lemon essential oil to my Singing Canary, for example.)

 An Unexpected Cost Savings